 This vulnerability description is intended to be applicable to languages with the following characteristics:

-— languages with relatively flat name spaces that are more susceptible.
+— languages with relatively flat name spaces are more susceptible.
 Systems with modules, classes, packages can use qualification to disambiguate names that originate from different parents;

 — languages that treat letter case as significant.
 Some languages do not differentiate between names with differing case, while others do.